White coat

-A white coat, also known as a laboratory coat or lab coat, is a knee-length overcoat or smock worn by professionals in the medical field or by those involved in laboratory work.
+A white coat, also known as a laboratory coat, lab gown, or lab coat, is a knee-length overcoat or smock worn by professionals in the medical field or by those involved in laboratory work.
 The coat protects their street clothes and also serves as a simple uniform.
 The garment is made from white or light-colored cotton, linen, or cotton polyester blend, allowing it to be washed at high temperature and making it easy to see if it is clean.

 Similar coats are a symbol of learning in Argentina and Uruguay, where they are worn by both students and teachers in state schools.
 In Tunisia and Mozambique, teachers wear white coats to protect their street clothes from chalk.

 Like the word "suit", the phrase "white coat" is sometimes used as a metonym to denote the wearer, such as a scientist working in a high-tech company.

 Medicine

 White coats are sometimes seen as the distinctive dress of both physicians and surgeons, who have worn them for over 100 years.
 In the nineteenth century, respect for the certainty of science was in stark contrast to the quackery and mysticism of nineteenth-century medicine.
 To emphasize the transition to the more scientific approach of modern medicine, physicians began to represent themselves as scientists, donning the most recognizable symbol of the scientist, the white laboratory coat.
 The modern white coat was introduced to medicine in the late 1800s as a symbol of cleanliness.